thilak009/kong-assignment/README.md

     - hence authorization is very basic, the user who created the org can do all operations on the org

 ## TODO
-1. Tests for remaining APIs
+1. Logout API - needs persisting the tokens
 2. Improve logging